sujitpatil72/sujitpatil72/README.md

 ### Hello World 👋
 I am a fullstack software engineer from India
-- 🔭 Working on multiple frontend and backend project using Angular and Nodejs
+- 🔭 Working on multiple frontend and backend projects using Angular and Nodejs
 - 🌱 Practising DSA

 <br>